Budgeting as a New Doctor

 Consider Different Investments

-For investing in retirement savings, you may need to think beyond maxing out your 401(k) or 403(b), though you should do that as well.
+For investing your retirement savings, you may need to think beyond maxing out your 401(k) or 403(b), though you should do that as well.
 Walsh suggests new doctors tap into a combination of different investment vehicles.
 This strategy, known as diversification, can help protect you from risk.
 Here are some vehicles to consider:

 • A health savings account (HSA), which provides a triple tax benefit.
 Contributions reduce taxable income, earnings are tax-free, and money used for medical expenses is also tax-free.